tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 the :ref:`notebook_app` is a server that appears in your browser at a default address (*http://localhost:8888*).
 Closing the browser will not shut down the server.
-You can reopen the previous address (just start typing *localhost* in the browser address bar) and the :ref:`notebook_app` will be redisplayed.
+You can reopen the previous address and the :ref:`notebook_app` will be redisplayed.
 In addition, each notebook has an "execution engine" (called the :ref:`kernel`) that is started when the notebook is opened.
-The :ref:`dashboard` allows to shut-down the notebook :ref:`kernels <kernel>` or open new notebooks.
+The :ref:`dashboard` allows shutting-down notebook :ref:`kernels <kernel>` or opening new notebooks.

 You can run many copies of the :ref:`notebook_app` and they will show up at a similar address (only the number after ":", which is the port, will increment for each new copy).

-Since with a single :ref:`notebook_app` you can open as many notebooks as you like, we do not recommend running multiple copies of :ref:`notebook_app`.
+Since with a single :ref:`notebook_app` you can already open many notebooks, we do not recommend running multiple copies of :ref:`notebook_app`.

 Running a notebook
 ------------------